-Upon receiving their grades, the course instructor will inform students about Exam Review date and will notify the students via email.
+Upon receiving their grades, the deans shall agree about the mutual exam review date and time, and the Registry shall notify the students via email.

-a.
-The dean of the department will ensure that the relevant course instructor(s) and a representative of the Department are present at the Exam Review.

-b.
-All SSST privacy policies apply during the Exam Review.
-No family member or other representative of the student in allowed to attend the Exam Review, either on their own or in the company of the student.

-c.
-No electronic devices, such as mobile phones or cameras may be used during the examination review period.
+- a.
+The dean of each department will ensure that the relevant course instructor(s) and a representative of the Department are present at the exam review. - b.
+All SSST privacy policies apply during the exam review.
+No family member or other representative of the student is allowed to attend the exam review, either on their own or in the company of the student. - c.
+No electronic devices, such as mobile phones or cameras may be used during the exam review period.
 Taking pictures of the exam papers is strictly prohibited.

-B. Complaints Procedure Following Exam Review
+B. Academic Appeals Procedure Following Exam Review

-3.1 The Final Exam Complaints Procedure serves to address any extraordinary circumstances noted during the Exam Review.
+3.1 The Final Exam Complaints Procedure serves to address any extraordinary circumstances noted during the exam review.
 These may not include issues of grading method or grading criteria but are limited to technical issues and oversights such as unmarked sections of the paper, computational errors, physical damage to the exam and/or compromised integrity of the exam booklet (loose pages).